PetrochukM/HParams/README.md

 ### Configuring a function

-Any function can be configured, and then used anywhere, see below -
+Any function can be configured, and then used anywhere, see below:

 ```python
 import config